-American Depository Receipt represents the shares of a foreign company issued by U.S bank which can be traded in U.S. equity markets.
+American Depository Receipt is a depository receipt that represents the shares of a foreign company issued by a U.S bank that can be traded in U.S. equity markets.

 American Depository Receipt (ADR) is a certified negotiable instrument issued by an American bank suggesting the number of shares of a foreign company that can be traded in U.S. financial markets.

-Volkswagen, a German company trades on New York Stock Exchange.
-The investor in America can easily invest into the German company, through the stock exchange.
-Volkswagen is listed on the American stock exchange after complying the required laws.
-On other hand if the shares of Volkswagen are listed in stock markets of countries other than US then it is termed as GDR.
+Volkswagen, a German company, trades on New York Stock Exchange.
+Investors in America can easily invest in German companies through the stock exchange.
+Volkswagen is listed on the American stock exchange after complying with the required laws.
+On the other hand, if the shares of Volkswagen are listed in stock markets of countries other than the US, then it is termed as GDR.

-The domestic company, already listed in its local stock exchange, sells its shares in bulk to a U.S. bank to get itself listed on U.S. exchange.
+The domestic company, already listed in its local stock exchange, sells its shares in bulk to a U.S. bank to get itself listed on a U.S. exchange.

-- Investors set the price of the ADRs through bidding process in U.S. dollars.
-The buying and selling in ADR shares by the investors is possible only after the major U.S. stock exchange lists the bank certificates for trading.
+Investors set the price of the ADRs through the bidding process in U.S. dollars.
+The buying and selling in ADR shares by the investors are possible only after the major U.S. stock exchange lists the bank certificates for trading.

-- The U.S. stock exchange is regulated by Securities Exchange Commission, which keeps a check on necessary compliances that need to be complied by the foreign company.
+The U.S. stock exchange is regulated by the Securities Exchange Commission, which keeps a check on necessary compliance that need to be complied by the foreign company.

 Following are the advantages of ADRs:

-- The companies located in foreign countries can get registered on American Stock Exchange and have its shares trades in two different countries.
+- The companies located in foreign countries can get registered on American Stock Exchange and have their shares trades in two different countries.

 - The benefit of currency fluctuation can be availed.